erramirez/LivingWithData/DraftChapters/Methods.md

 ### Recruitment

 Participants were recruited through a variety of web and personal channels.
-Recruitment materials \[see appendix TK\] that described the study were posted to the following locations: The study will be described and an invitation to participate will be posted on commonly used social network and web-based platforms such as:
+Recruitment materials (see appendix TK) that described the study were posted to the following locations:

 -   Fitbit subreddit (available at <http://reddit.com/r/fitbit>)
 -   Fitbit discussion forums (available at <https://community.fitbit.com/t5/Discussions/ct-p/discussions>)